FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/sec1/electronicBasics/page2.md

   <img src="https://raw.githubusercontent.com/FourierIndustries-LLP/Knowledge-Base/main/docs/SSTuino_Classic/tutorials/Sec1/electronicBasics/imageAssets/LDR.jpeg" width="300" />
 </p>

-As the name suggests, the Light Depedant Resistor (or Photoresistor) is a component that changes resistance when the light intensity changes.
+As the name suggests, the Light Dependant Resistor (or Photoresistor) is a component that changes resistance when the light intensity changes.
 For the LDR that is provided in the kit, the resistance of the LDR **decreases** when the light intensity **increases**.

 Like a normal resistor, there is no polarity for the LDR and can be connected in both sides.